Kanban task management: how tasks are organised

 Snoozed

 The ‘Snoozed’ workflow status contains tasks that do not require immediate attention.
-In the ‘Snoozed’ Kanban column, these tasks stay out of your immediate ‘To do’ task list, so it can remain clear and manageable.
+These tasks stay out of your immediate ‘To do’ task list, so it can remain clear and manageable.
 However, ‘Snoozed’ tasks are still able to be captured and stored for future work.

 When you add a task to ‘Snoozed’, you can leave it there until you choose to revisit it.